benreeve1984/ronin/README.md

 ## 💡 Tips

-- Use `CLAUDE.md` files in your projects to give Ronin context about your codebase
+- Use `CLAUDE.md` files in your projects to give Ronin context about your work
 - The `--plan` flag is great for understanding what changes will be made
 - In chat mode, Ronin remembers files you've discussed for better context
 - Search supports regex patterns for advanced queries